gbeckers/Birdwatcher/docs/recipes/detectmovement.rst

 .. currentmodule:: birdwatcher.movementdetection

-In many lab situations, 'movement' can be captured based on detecting pixels in a video frame that changed with respect to a reference, the 'background'.
-Think of a static camera and static scene (a bird cage), except for an animal that moves around (the object of interest).
-There are many 'background subtraction' algorithms that estimate the difference between the current frame and the reference ('backround', i.e. scene without object of interest.
+In many lab situations, 'movement' can be captured based on detecting video frame pixels that changed with respect to those in a reference frame, the 'background'.
+Think of a static scene, a bird cage filmed, in which a bird moves around.
+There are many 'background subtraction' algorithms that estimate which pixels change when movement takes place.

 Here we apply an 'adaptive' background subtraction method, which is a useful approach when dealing with a static camera but potentially slowly changing background (e.g., changing weather, lighting).
 Adaptive subtractors continuously update the reference frame based on recent frames, to prevent false detections.